Pope Innocent XII

-Pope Innocent XII (Innocentius XII; Innocenzo XII; 13 March 1615 – 27 September 1700), born Antonio Pignatelli, was head of the Catholic Church and ruler of the Papal States from 12 July 1691 until his death in September 1700.
+Pope Innocent XII (Innocentius XII; Innocenzo XII; 13 March 1615 – 27 September 1700), born Antonio Pignatelli, was head of the Catholic Church and leader of the Papal States from 12 July 1691 until his death in September 1700.

 He took a hard stance against nepotism in the Church, continuing the policies of Pope Innocent XI, who started the battle against nepotism but which did not gain traction under Pope Alexander VIII.
 To that end, he issued a papal bull strictly forbidding it.
 The pope also used this bull to ensure that no revenue or land could be bestowed on relatives.

 Biography

 Early life

 Antonio Pignatelli was born on 13 March 1615 in Spinazzola (now in Apulia) to one of the most aristocratic families of the Kingdom of Naples, which had included several Viceroys and ministers of the crown.
 He was the fourth of five children of Francesco Pignatelli, 4th Marquess of Spinazzola, and wife Porzia Carafa, 1st Princess of Minervino.
 His siblings were Marzio, Ludovico, Fabrizio and Paola Maria.
 His mother was related to Pope Paul IV.

 He was educated at the Collegio Romano in Rome where he earned a doctorate in both canon and civil law.